 Good things come to those who wait.
-Understandably, there are time constraints in the branding process, but this is something you’ll want to be patient, take your time, and focus on the end product rather than forcing something that’s not right for the sake of hitting a deadline.
+Understandably, there are time constraints in the branding process, but this is a scenario where you’ll want to be patient, take your time, and focus on the end product rather than forcing something that’s not right for the sake of hitting a deadline.

 I’ve had logos take 2 hours, and I’ve had logos take 2 months.
 Sometimes you get to that “Aha!” moment quickly and sometimes there’s a lot of deliberation back and forth.
 The key is to know and trust the designers process and to understand that good quality work takes time (unless you’re hit square in the face with the perfect logo concept…that’s happened many times!)

 Hire a pro.
 If you want it done right, do your research and find a talented agency and trust that you end up with an incredibly strong, lasting mark to represent your business.

 Know your budget.
 You get what you pay for, don’t cut corners to save a buck.
 This is an important investment in your business, you will definitely get back what you put into it when you make the financial leap.